GILFORD ANGLING CLUB

 The website is new to the club and over the next few months we will be upgrading on a regular basis to get the format right and ensure that it is a site that delivers information to it's members on what the fishing is like on the lough and the river.
 The website is mainly for competition use and we are currently looking at the competitions section and looking to improve on it's present format which has remained largely unchanged over the years.
 So all suggestions regarding new competitions and formats are most welcome as are any new sponsors

 From 2015 I will be looking for someone else to take on the site as administrator, I feel having got it up and running it is time for someone else to come on board and take it to the next level.
 So if you would like to take it on and run the site or if you know of anyone then let me know.
 You can use the email on the contacts page.
-Meanwhile I will continue to keep the site up and running and providing members with club news and all relevant information that I feel you should be made aware of.
+Meanwhile I will continue to keep the site up and running and providing members with club news and all relevant information.

 NEWS FROM KERNAN LOUGH